gabrielescamilla/gabrielescamilla/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Erlang/Elixir
+- 🌱 I’m currently working with Python
 - 📫 How to reach me: chivygab@gmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm from México but I don't like soccer.